In the spirit of making lemon aide from lemons, let’s take a look at how to make money from your membership cancellations.

 The second is to make people an offer they cannot refuse when they do cancel.
 In fact, we’ve got 4 different methods to achieve this.

 And finally, we’ll cover how to reactive subscribers after they’ve left the fold.

 Simple Trick for Stopping Paid Subscription Cancellations

-Do you have an automated system that allows paid subscribers to cancel their subscription?
+Do you have an automated system that allows paid subscribers to cancel their subscriptions?

 You might be able to retain some of those paying members by letting them know what they’re going to miss.

 For example, when they click on the link to suspend or end their subscription, the next screen might say something like…

 This will cause you to lose access to [insert your membership name or programs]

 [List what is coming soon.
 Make it sound super enticing]

 By giving them a sneak peek of what’s coming next, you will hopefully retain some of those members who attempt to cancel.